If you've been trying to figure out how to remove Microsoft Edge from Windows 10, you're not alone.

-Microsoft began rolling out its Chromium version of Microsoft Edge on Windows 10 a few years ago and while it's a massive improvement over the legacy version that came when Windows 10 first launched, one thing about it is problematic.
-Because Microsoft Edge is installed automatically, there's no option for un-installing it or reverting back to the legacy version.
+Microsoft began rolling out its Chromium version of Microsoft Edge on Windows 10 a few years ago, but because Edge is installed automatically, there's no option for uninstalling it or reverting back to the legacy version.

 1. Open Command Prompt as Administrator